GameFoundry/bsf/Documentation/Manuals/docs/00_User_Manuals/06_Gameplay/01_serializingObjects.md

 	SPtr<IReflectable> newRTTIObject() override
 	{
-		return GameObjectRTTI::createGameObject<MyComponent>();
+		return SceneObject::createEmptyComponent<MyComponent>();
 	}
 };
 ~~~~~~~~~~~~~

-> Note that when creating new instances of components within RTTI class, you must use **GameObjectRTTI::createGameObject<T>()** method, instead of just creating a normal shared pointer.
+> Note that when creating new instances of components within the RTTI type class, you must use **SceneObject::createEmptyComponent<T>()** method, instead of just creating a normal shared pointer.

 This is the minimal amount of work you need to do in order to implement RTTI.
 The RTTI types above now describe the class type, but not any of its members.
 In order to actually have class data serialized, you also need to define member fields.